 If you or someone you know has a rare disease, you may find yourself advocating on behalf of the issue regularly.
 Some examples of advocating could include: educating family members, school classmates or faculty, coworkers, and your community members on your needs in relation to your diet and rare disease.
 Let’s take a moment to go over some tips to help you be a better self-advocate.

 - Know your “Ask”.
 Advocacy should be a call-to-action, so what action would you like the person or organization to take on your behalf?
-It is important to keep the action you are seeking – or your “ask” – in mind and make sure to state it at the beginning and end of the conversation so everyone is clear on how they can best help you.
-It can be something specific like support for a piece of legislation, or something broad like funding for research or medical coverage.
-When presenting your “Ask”, make sure you are clear on what actions they can take to support you when living with a rare disease.
+Remember your “ask”, and state it at the beginning and end of the conversation so everyone knows how they can help you.
+It can support for legislation or funding for research or medical coverage.
+State your ask clearly, so others know what actions to take to help you live with a rare disease.

 - Maintain Communication.
 Once you create that relationship, make sure to keep up with communication so you can encourage progress.
-Communication when things are going well and when a change is desired is important.
-Relationships with key people, like legislators or members of the media, are important, but relationships with their staff are equally or sometimes even more important.
+Relationships with legislators or media, are important, but relationships with their staff are equally or sometimes even more important.

 Rare Disease Day logo is a property of https://www.rarediseaseday.org